ImperialCollegeLondon/safedata_validator/docs/format.md

 If you include new locations then you will need to include the following columns in your ''Locations'' worksheet:

  * ''**New**'': This should simply contain ''Yes'' or ''No'' to show which rows contain new locations.
 You cannot create a new location with a name that matches an existing location in the Gazetteer.
 * ''**Latitude**'' and ''**Longitude**'': these should provide GPS coordinates for the new site.
 These must be provided as decimal degrees (not degrees minutes and seconds) and please provide 6 decimal places in your coordinates.
 This level of precision is around ten centimetres and, although the GPS from the field is highly unlikely to be accurate to this level, we want to record as much sampling precision as possible.
 If you don't have any GPS data for the new location, please explicitly enter ''NA'' in these fields.
-* ''**Type**'': For most
-new locations, this will be ''POINT'', so the latitude and longitude are sufficient.
+* ''**Type**'': For most new locations, this will be ''POINT'', so the latitude and longitude are sufficient.
 New linear sampling features (e.g. transects) are ''LINESTRING'' and sampling areas are ''POLYGON''.
-In these cases, you will need to email [[mailto:admin@safeproject.net|the SAFE administrators]] and provide a GIS file containing the spatial information for your new locations.
+In these cases, you will need to email [the SAFE administrators](mailto:admin@safeproject.net) and provide a GIS file containing the spatial information for your new locations.

 You only need to provide ''Latitude'', ''Longitude'' and ''Type'' in the rows for new
 locations: these rows can be blank for locations that are already in the gazetteer.